secure-hive/docs/content/docs/guides/meetings.md

 ### When to schedule a meeting

-Meetings should be reserved for discussions that:
+Meetings must be reserved for discussions that:
 - Require real-time collaboration or decision-making.
 - Involve brainstorming or resolving complex issues.

+{{< callout context="note" title="Note" icon="outline/exclamation-circle" >}}
-> **Note**: Avoid scheduling meetings about routine updates or minor queries.
+Avoid scheduling meetings about routine updates or minor queries.
 Use asynchronous channels wherever possible.
+{{< /callout >}}

 ## Preparing for meetings